BelenJM/Conservation-Genomics-course-DTU/ReadMe.md

 exer2_fst$Fsts
 exer2_fst$Pvalues
 ```
+Are the results statistically significant?
 What genetic processes could have made that these populations are different from each other?

 As a final exercise at home, try with the whole dataset, where you will test each population with the rest of the dataset.
 First, think of what you would expect to find: which populations in your opinion should have the highest Fst between each other?
 And which ones have the lowest?
 Discuss with your peers.